 NOTICE: While generally acceptable for the over 14 crowd, there may be some sensitive topics now and then.

-Whew.
-Okay.
 It’s a future/past Star Trek, where the tech is more advanced than TNG but the story is before the original series.
-It’s actually quite fun, and since it films in Toronto, people like Kat Barell (Nicole Haught) show up from time to time.
+It’s quite fun, and since it films in Toronto, people like Kat Barell (Nicole Haught) show up from time to time.
+And yes, they do explain how Spock has a sister we’ve never heard of.

 Queer Plotline Timeline